Once upon a time there were six little girls

 I am my mother, I am my father now.

 Parental guidance continues even after the parents are dead!
 My 5 sisters and I were lucky in our parents, very lucky.
 Their voices in our heads don’t contradict each other, but are so different that we have had plenty of wriggle room to be ourselves.
-This poem is the title poem of a beautiful little chapbook that also has photographs of our family of six little girls.

 Image and poem and voice by Rachel McAlpine, CC BY 2.0: that means feel free to share them, but always attribute them to me.
 Thanks!